indybelajar/indybelajar/README.md

 - 👋 Hi, I’m @indybelajar
 - 👀 I’m interested in Data Science and Web Development
 - 🌱 I’m currently learning Backend Development  and Data Science
-- 💞️ I’m looking to collaborate on Data science
 - 📫 You can reach me from my linkedin (Indy Agustin) or my instagram (indyasdfg_)
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: i can sleep anywhere but i cant sleep at night